Know More About Triplett Sound Level Meter

 What is a Sound Level Datalogger?

-Datalogging Sound Level meter measures, displays, and stores sound level measurement data.
+A sound level datalogger meter measures, displays, and stores sound level measurement data over an extended period of time.
 Up to 20,000 readings can be stored in the meter, each with the date and time stamp.
 Readings can be recalled on the meter’s display or they can by downloaded to a PC.
 Included software permits the user to view, graph, print, and export data to a spreadsheet.
+This allows detailed analysis, trend identification, and compliance monitoring.

 How Does a Voice Meter Work